Hexatic phase: Translational order

 The vector $\vec{R}$ points to a lattice site within the crystal, where the atom is allowed to fluctuate with an amplitude $\vec{u}(\vec{R})$ by thermal motion. $\vec{G}$ is a reciprocal vector in Fourier space.
-The brackets denote a statistical average about all pairs of atoms with distance R an.
+The brackets denote a statistical average about all pairs of atoms with distance R.

 The translational correlation function decays fast, i. e. exponential, in the hexatic phase.
 In a 2D crystal, the translational order is quasi-long range and the correlation function decays rather slow, i. e. algebraic; It is not perfect long range, as in three dimensions, since the displacements $\vec{u}(\vec{R})$ diverge logarithmically with systems size at temperatures above T=0 due to the Mermin-Wagner theorem.

 A disadvantage of the translational correlation function is, that it is strictly spoken only well defined within the crystal.
 In the isotropic fluid, at the latest, disclinations are present and the reciprocal lattice vector is not defined any more.